mbpeterson70/padm_project_peterson_appel/README.md

 Activities that involve the gripper or base moving use the goal location parameter and its knowledge of the environment to create a goal pose for the base or gripper.
 The activity executor then calls the motion planner to create a plan to get to the goal pose.

 We implemented RRT with goal-biasing and collision checking to create the motion plan.
 For the gripper, RRT is performed within the gripper's configuration space, i.e. RRT samples a 7x1 random configuration within the bounds of the gripper's joints.
 We use pybullet's inverse kinematics to get a goal arm configuration given a goal pose.
-We will not explain the full details of RRT here, but in general RRT constructs a tree uses a series random samples connected with their nearest neighbors to create a series of joint configurations that eventually result in the goal configuration.
-We use a maximum edge length of .01 radians and goal biasing every 5 samples to help RRT converge to a plan.
+RRT constructs a tree using a series random samples connected with their nearest neighbors to create a series of joint configurations that eventually result in the goal configuration.
+We use a maximum edge length of .01 radians and sample within the goal configuration every 5 samples to help RRT converge to a plan.
 The algorithm checks that for every intermediate configuration, no arm link is in collision with any part of the kitchen or itself.
-Because the edge length is very small and to help the algorithm run quickly, we assume that if the norm of the difference between any two configurations < .01 radians, no collisions will happen between the two configurations.
+Because the edge length is very small and to help the algorithm run quickly, we assume that if the norm of the difference between any two configurations is less than .01 radians, no collisions will happen between the two configurations.

 Once the plan has been generated, we reconfigure the robot arm to each configuration within the plan until the gripper reaches the goal pose.
 If the gripper is holding an object, we find the object's new rotation and translation based on the gripper's new translation and rotation, and we simulate the object's motion along with the arm's movement.